Total Synergy Alternative for Australian Engineering Firms (2026)

 Here’s what the move to Drum typically involves.

 Data migration covers your client records, active projects, and staff details.
-If you’ve been using Total Synergy’s document management or CRM add-ons, the Drum team will map that data across so nothing falls through the gaps.
+If you’ve been using Total Synergy’s document management or CRM add-ons, the Drum team maps that data across so nothing falls through the gaps.
 The goal is to have the system feel familiar from day one, with your real data in place rather than a demo environment.
 Training is structured around your firm’s actual use cases, not a generic feature tour.

 Most firms are fully operational on Drum within two to three weeks of starting onboarding.
-The time tracking and project management workflows tend to click immediately because they’re designed around how AEC professionals actually work.
+The time tracking and project management workflows tend to click immediately because they’re designed around how engineering and AEC professionals actually work.

-But if your firm is spending more time wrestling with the system than benefiting from it — if reports take too long to pull, if your team avoids logging time because the interface is clunky, if you’re paying for add-ons that should be standard — then it’s worth seeing what a purpose-built Total Synergy alternative can do.
+But most 10 to 50 person engineering firms don’t have that luxury.
+If your team is spending more time wrestling with the system than benefiting from it, if reports take too long to pull, if people avoid logging time because the interface is clunky, or if you’re paying for add-ons that should be standard, then it’s worth seeing what a purpose-built Total Synergy alternative can do.
+Drum was designed for exactly this situation: mid-market Australian firms that need serious operational software without the enterprise complexity.
+One platform, fair pricing, and a team that picks up the phone when you call.

 Curious what a simpler, faster Total Synergy alternative looks like?